Top 100 Economics Blogs of 2019

 THE MONEY ILLUSION

-The Money Illusion is a blog by economist, Scott Sumner, the director of the Program on Monetary Policy at the Mercatus Center.
-Sumner is famous for popularizing the idea of targeting the Nominal GDP, an idea which was later embraced by the Federal Reserve.
-The blog focuses primarily on monetary policy and its implications.
+Written by economist, Scott Sumner, the director of the Program on Monetary Policy at the Mercatus Center, the Money Illusion is a blog which focuses primarily on monetary policy and its implications.
+Sumner came to fame through popularizing the idea of targeting the Nominal GDP, an idea which was later embraced by the Federal Reserve.

 ON THE ECONOMY